2026 Village Board Meeting Minutes

 John Pasoni/Hidden Meadows

 Jones told the Board that Pasoni has put street lighting in Hidden Meadows.
 The road still needs to be brought up to Village codes.
-Pasoni is working with the resident in Hidden Meadows that is having problems with water retainage in her backyard.
-Pasoni is also working with his contractor on the placement of a new house on Crain St.
+Pasoni will work on oil/chipping the road in June/July.

 Unity Christian School/Water & Sewer

 Jones told the Board that the Unity Christian School wants a variance to build a school on Donna Drive.
-Jones advised Unity Christian School that they will have to take their request to the Zoning Board.
+At the February Board Meeting Jones advised Unity Christian School that they will have to take their request for a variance to the Zoning Board.
+The Zoning Board met February 19, 2026 to discuss the Unity Christian School’s request for a variance.
+Several representatives from the Unity Christian School were present, and they questioned whether the Village can legally deny the school the variance.
+The Village Attorney will review their concern regarding the variance and report to the Village at the April Meeting.

 Executive Session

-Motion 7: Harbin made the motion and Rains seconded the motion to go into Executive Session at 7:23 pm.
+Motion 8: Harbin made the motion and Mize seconded the motion to go into Executive Session at 7:30 pm to discuss legal and personnel issues.
 All present voted yea and the President declared the motion carried.

 Respectfully Submitted